pushkarjain1009/ML-Problems/README.md

 # ML-Problems
-This repo contains random machine learning problems I worked on.
+This repo contains some machine learning problems and algorithms I worked on.